 \[\\[0.1cm]\]

-How urgent is climate change for our leaders and where does it lie in their list of priorities?
-When speaking to their electorates and canvassing support, politicians employ various terms to signal the urgency of different problems and the priority of specific policies.
-We introduce a new text analytic tool, urgency analysis, to capture the urgency of political priorities in discourse.
-Urgency analysis combines natural language processing and survey validated dictionaries to provide an interpretable measure of the urgency of priorities in political texts.
+How can we tell which problems or policies political leaders consider urgent?
+While politicians regularly signal urgency to their audiences when speaking to their electorates or canvassing support, existing computational methods for analyzing text at scale were developed to identify topic frequency or discursive tone, and not which actions the speaker claims to prioritize.
+We introduce a new text analytic tool, urgency analysis, that combines natural language processing and survey validated dictionaries to provide an interpretable measure of the urgency of priorities in political texts.
 To demonstrate the usefulness of urgency analysis, we compare the urgency of climate change priorities by speaker and over time.
-Using data on US presidential and UK prime ministerial political speeches on climate change between 2009 and 2019, we find that climate change appears less urgent over time in political discourses, especially when compared employment, immigration, and health.
+Using data on US presidential and UK prime ministerial political speeches between 2009 and 2019, we find that climate change appears less urgent over time in political discourses, especially when compared to employment, immigration, and health.
 We conclude by discussing extensions to urgency analysis and its potential applications.
 Urgency analysis is implemented for R with the poldis package, making it an easy, free, and accessible tool for researchers interested in analyzing political discourses.

 \[\\[0.1cm]\]